gajjargaurav/seneca-stats-service/README.md

 2. Run `serverless config credentials --provider aws --key xxx --secret yyy -profile serverless-admin`

-    > NOTE:
-Replace `xxx` with your `Access key ID` and `yyy` with your `Secret access key`.
+    > NOTE: Replace `xxx` with your `Access key ID` and `yyy` with your `Secret access key`

     > If you used any other user name instead of `serverless-admin` then please update the above command accordingly to reflect that.
-We have used `serverless-admin` for the purposes of this exercise
+We have used `serverless-admin` for the purposes of this exercise. if you do so please update `profile` and `region` in `serverless.yml` to ensure that correct profile and region is used.

 3. Ensure that all dependencies are installed via `npm i` as they will need to be packaged up.